CryptoRodeo/oras-downstream/README.md

 For more Konflux specific definitions, see the [official glossary](https://konflux-ci.dev/docs/glossary/).

 # About
-A repo demonstrating a basic container-first 'Mid Stream' solution using Git submodules.
+This is a demo repo demonstrating a basic container-first 'Mid Stream' solution using Git submodules.
 This repo:
-- Is onboarded onto Konflux
+- is onboarded onto Konflux as an application component
-- Uses MintMaker to detect and sync any changes on:
+- uses MintMaker to detect and sync any changes on:
   - the upstream git submodule reference
   - Containerfile image digests
-- Has Konflux CI pull changes from this component, build the Containerfile and run tests
+- has Konflux CI pull changes from this component, build the Containerfile and run tests

 ## How this solution pattern works
 1. Create a "downstream" repo in github.
 2. Track your upstream git repo with a git submodule reference.
-3. Onboard to Konflux.
+3. Onboard to Konflux, use [Renovate](https://github.com/renovatebot/renovate) to keep your Git submodule references up to date
 4. In your downstream repo, apply patches in your Containerfile if you need to carry downstream patches.

 # Implementing this solution pattern
 ## Create a downstream repo
+The dowmstream repo will:
-This repo will be used to hold the git submodule reference to the upstream repository.
+- be used to hold the git submodule reference to the upstream repository.
-This will also be the Component we specify when onboarding to Konflux.
+- contain a Containerfile that references and pulls in the git submodule(s) content.
+- become a Component of our Konflux application.

 ## Create the git submodule for the upstream repo to track it
 After creating the downstream repo, add a git submodule for the upstream repo: